top of page

 International Baccalaureate Program

-In order to better accomplish these goals, Discovery will be using the International Baccalaureate (IB) program as the foundation for learning.
+In order to better accomplish these goals, Discovery will be using the International Baccalaureate (IB) program as the foundation for learning, and our school is currently a candidate school.
 The International Baccalaureate program was originally founded in Switzerland in 1968, and in the last 50 years has experienced exponential success.
 In this presentation, "The history of the IB," you will find more information about the IB organization.

 An IB education is based on interdisciplinary learning, meaning that concepts studied in one discipline will be applied to other disciplines as well.
 For example, we can teach the concept of fractions in math class and then take the students down to the kitchen to apply the concept in cooking a recipe.
 Then, in their geography class, we can ask the students to count the total number of people in the room, and find out where each person comes from.
 From there, they can be asked to apply their knowledge of fractions to the information they have gathered.
 Our world is interdisciplinary.
 Our children's education should be a reflection of the real world, not simply theoretical knowledge.